LetMeGoogleIt4You/CiscoZeroTouch/Pull-based/README.md

 ```

-### Testing File Transfer
+### File Transfer
-Copy the ztp.py file,  configuration files and ios the file server
+When the file server is up and running copy the ztp.py file,  configuration files and ios to file file server in right loction.
-The base configuration file (ztp.py), device-specific configuration files, and iOS should b on the Ubuntu server.

 if you are using apache2 this is the default  directory /var/www/html
 if you are using atftpd-hpa this is the default  directory /var/www/html
 Use a naming convention like <device_serial_number>-config.cfg for the config files.

+## Verify the file server

+Login a device and make sure the file server is working.

 ```
-copy http://192.168.131.10/test.txt flash:test.txt
+copy http://192.168.131.10/ztp.py flash:ztp.py

 or

-copy tftp://192.168.131.10/test.txt flash:test.txt
+copy tftp://192.168.131.10/ztp.py flash:ztp.py
 ```

+## Setting up a DHCP Server
+We have two options to for settings ut a DHCP server.

-### Setting Up a DHCP Server (Option 1)
+### Setting Up a DHCP Server on R1 (Option 1)
-We can utilize R1 as a DHCP server, configuring it to point to the HTTP or TFTP server for option 150, and defining the bootfile for new devices.
+We can utilize R1 as a DHCP server, configuring it so that option 67 poin server for ot to the filserver and base confiuration.
-in this example we will be pointing to the http server.
+in this example we will be pointing to the http file server.

 ```